Jodosoft/Libraries/README.md

 Clamped numbers have built-in protection from overflow.
 Operations that would overflow instead revert to `MinValue` or `MaxValue` for the given number type.
 This is useful for preventing unexpected negative/positive, infinite or `NaN` values from entering a system.

-Usage is the same as with built-in numeric types but yields different results as demonstrated by the following code example:
+Usage is the same as with built-in numeric types but yields different results in cases of overflow.

 ```csharp
 var i = Int32M.MaxValue + 1;